Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Introduction

-The MCs are available only in that regime for which the separation of ``distant collisions'', in which electron-binding effects are included, and ``close collisions'', in which the binding energy of the electrons is ignored \cite{Will}, is valid (namely, at large velocities compared to atomic velocities)\footnote{The idea of applying the Mott cross section to close collisions was suggested in \cite{Fow}.}.
+The MCs are only available in a regime for which separation into ``distant collisions'', in which electron-binding effects are included, and on ``close collisions'', for which the binding energy of the electrons can be neglected (namely, at large velocities compared to atomic velocities), is fair \cite{Will}\footnote{The idea of applying the Mott cross section to close collisions was suggested in \cite{Fow}.}.
 They were first calculated exactly by numerical integration of the Mott exact cross section in \cite{Morgan}.
-The relatively simple closed-form expressions for MCs in the second and third-order Born approximations where also obtained in \cite{Morgan}.
-Another approximate closed-form MCs were obtained, for instance, in \cite{Ahlen}.
+However, as the expression for the MCs in (\ref{Bethe3}) is extremely inconvenient for practical application, obtaining convenient and accurate MCs expressions becomes significant.

-In \cite{VSTT}, devoted to analysis of the contribution of close collisions to the average energy loss of relativistic ($\beta\sim 1$) ions in matter, it was shown that the exact MC expression can be represented in the form of a quite rapidly converging series of quantities, which are bilinear in the Mott partial amplitudes; they can be easily calculated.
-Also a comparison of this exact result with the approximate result of \cite{Ahlen} was presented there.
+In \cite{VSTT}, devoted to the analysis of the contribution of close collisions to the average energy-loss of relativistic ions in matter, it has been shown that the exact MC expression can be represented in the form of quite rapidly converging series of quantities bilinear in the Mott partial amplitudes, which can be easily computed.
+A comparison of this exact result with the approximate result of \cite{Ahlen} was also considered there.
+In this paper, we apply the exact MC expression from \cite{VSTT} for computing the most common characteristics of the energy-loss distributions for moderate relativistic energies in a wide range of particle charge number ($5 \leq Z \leq 95$).

-In our paper, we apply the exact MC expression from \cite{VSTT} to calculate the most common characteristics of the energy loss distributions for moderately relativistic energies in a wide range of particle charge number ($Z \leq 90$).
-These characteristics (for instance, the energy-loss straggling (ELS) of charged particles) are of interest not only because of their fundamental aspects but also because of their impact on many applications in physics and other sciences.
-So, accurate information on ELS is important in the application of the Rutherford backscattering spectrometry, nuclear reaction analysis, and scanning transmission ion microscopy.
-As ELS is one of the main factors limiting depth resolution, understanding the shape of energy loss distribution rather than energy distribution is important in the application of particle identification.
-In view of these applications, the study of ELS in matter has become an interesting topic in recent years.
+These characteristics (for instance, the ELS) are of interest not only because of their fundamental aspects, but also due to their impact on many applications in physics and other sciences.
+So, accurate information on the ELS is important in the application of the Rutherford backscattering spectrometry, nuclear reaction analysis, and scanning transmission ion microscopy.
+As the ELS is one of the main factors limiting the depth resolution, understanding the shape of energy-loss distribution is important in the application of particle identification.
+In view of these and other applications, the study of ELS in matter become an interesting topic in recent years.